moledoc/moledoc/Go/README.md

 ### switch statement

 A `switch` statement is a shorter/more concise version of writing a `if-else` block.
-In GoLang, the switch statement runs the first case whose value equals to the condition expression and not the cases that follows.
+In Go, the switch statement runs the first case whose value equals to the condition expression and not the cases that follows.
-Basically `break` statement is automatically provided in GoLang.
+Basically `break` statement is automatically provided in Go.

-In GoLang, switch cases need not be constants and the values involved need not be integers.
+In Go, switch cases need not be constants and the values involved need not be integers.

 Example of a `switch` statement.